GitGuardian/ggshield/README.md

 GITGUARDIAN_DOTENV_PATH: If set to a path, `ggshield` will attempt to load the environment from the specified file.

-GITGUARDIAN_TIMEOUT: If set to a float, `ggshield scan pre-receive` will timeout after the specified value.
+GITGUARDIAN_TIMEOUT: If set to a float, `ggshield secret scan pre-receive` will timeout after the specified value.
 Set to 0 to disable the timeout

-GITGUARDIAN_MAX_COMMITS_FOR_HOOK: if set to an int, `ggshield scan pre-receive` and `ggshield scan pre-push` will not scan more than the specified value of commits in a single scan.
+GITGUARDIAN_MAX_COMMITS_FOR_HOOK: if set to an int, `ggshield secret scan pre-receive` and `ggshield secret scan pre-push` will not scan more than the specified value of commits in a single scan.

 GITGUARDIAN_CRASH_LOG: If set to True, ggshield will display a full traceback